Mayerust/Financial-Forecasting-on-Adult-s-Income-Prediction-Models/README.txt

-## Financial Forecasting on Adult’s Income Prediction Models
+## SMARTINTERNZ - Financial Forecasting on Adult’s Income Prediction Models

 ### Project Overview
 This project predicts income brackets (≤$50k or >$50k) using demographic/occupational data to enable personalized financial planning.
 It includes: